mdx-workshop/mdx-submissions21/paper.md

 During the MDX Challenge we only tried very shallow models (such as a single convolution layer) for the Mixer due to the time limit.
 We look forward to trying more complex models in the future, since even a single 1x1 convolution layer was enough to make some improvement on total SDR (Experimental Results).

 # Experimental Results
-In this section we describe the model configurations, training procedure, and evaluation results on the MUSDB benchmark.
+In this section we describe the model configurations and STFT parameters, training procedure, and evaluation results on the MUSDB benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.

-## Model Configurations
+## Configurations

 ## Training Procedure